 Maybe more than one for that matter.
-What really matters though is that we show our support and protect them now before it is too late!
+What matters though is that we show our support and protect them now before it is too late!

-The Programs of the National Trust
+Programs of the National Trust

 Through fundraising as well as coalition building and legal advocacy this program has helped to restore America’s past.

 The National Trust currently lists 11 historic places that are the most endangered.
 The original list was created back in 1988 and is updated annually.

-For example, factors that will be considered are whether the place is deemed to be significant; if there is a local group that can help to preserve the site; its’ urgency and what possible solutions are there to protect a site.
+For example, factors that will be considered are whether the place is deemed to be significant; if there is a local group that can help to preserve the site; its’ urgency, and what possible solutions are there to protect a site.

 What Can You Do During Historic Preservation Month?

-Not only will you be doing your bit and helping protect something that is important to you, but also you will be helping others keep their memories alive by protecting these places.
+Not only will you be doing your bit and helping protect something important to you, but also you will be helping others keep their memories alive by protecting these places.